nixworks/public/news/2011/04/27/README.md

 ##### BP
 ### [BP discovers a German naval mine from World War II near pipelines in the North Sea near Peterhead, Scotland with removal of the bomb likely to lead to the temporary closure of 16 oil fields and a consequent rise in the price of oil. ](/news/2011/04/27/bp-discovers-a-german-naval-mine-from-world-war-ii-near-pipelines-in-the-north-sea-near-peterhead-scotland-with-removal-of-the-bomb-likely.md)
-_Context: World War II, German, North Sea, Peterhead, Scotland, naval mine, BP_
+_Context: North Sea, Scotland, naval mine, German, BP, World War II, Peterhead_

 ##### Ivory Coast
 ### [Ivory Coast militia leader Ibrahim Coulibaly is killed in fighting with the forces of new President Alassane Ouattara. ](/news/2011/04/27/ivory-coast-militia-leader-ibrahim-coulibaly-is-killed-in-fighting-with-the-forces-of-new-president-alassane-ouattara.md)